jnozzi/cocoadev.com/markdown/SimpleSimon.md

 Experienced C programmer.
 Cocoa beginner.

-*Welcome to General/CocoaDev!
+*Welcome to CocoaDev!
 What are you working on to learn Cocoa?*

 Reading Cocoa Programming for Mac OS X and flipping through the documentation.